 Would you like to help homeless pets?
 Giving money and time to local animal shelters and rescue groups is one way to help change the lives of homeless animals, but there’s another way to draw attention to the nationwide problem of rescue pets.

-Hosting a party in your home or local park to help homeless pets is a great way to go about creating awareness and raising money.
+Hosting a party in your home to help homeless pets is a great way to go about creating awareness and raising money.
 It will also give you contact with people who may be interested in supporting you in the cause of helping pets who are abandoned or neglected by their owners.
 Here’s our tips as how to have a party to help rescue pets!